 After working with the leaves, the layers palette is now filled with new layers.
 Let’s group them into a single object known as Smart Object.
 To do that, select the seven layers and go to menu LAYERS > SMART OBJECTS > CONVERT TO SMART OBJECTS.

 After this, all seven layers will be gropued into a single layer.
 You can apply any Layer Style or transformation to this Layer.
 To edit the content of this Smart Object, just double click on it and a new file will open with all the layers inside.
 After finishing editing the file, you have to save it and all the changes will be reflected on the main file.
-To know more about working with smart objects, just read this article.
+To know more about working with smart objects, just watch this tutorial.

 final8001